 SNOW was founded in 2017 by Josh Snow to create accessible oral hygiene products that delivered professional results from the comfort of home.
 They’ve since created LED whitening kits, toothbrushes, and toothpaste additives, as well as their renowned Magic Strips.

 While most whitening strips have a backing plastic that you’ll keep in place for the duration of each whitening session, then peel off and throw away, SNOW Magic Strips dissolve in your mouth.
 No need to remove them.
 No additional waste.
 They also work their magic in just 15 minutes, one of the shortest treatment times of any whitening strip.

 SNOW as a company has gained a significant following in its short time in business.
 In 2021 alone, they served over 13 million customers.
 And it’s easy to understand why.
 Their advertisements command your attention and their products deliver amazing results.
 All SNOW consumable products are made in the USA inside FDA-approved manufacturing facilities.
-You can purchase Magic Strips on their official website, Amazon, or at brick-and-mortar stores like Target, Walgreens, and Best Buy.
+You can purchase Magic Strips on their official website, Amazon, or at brick-and-mortar stores like Target, Neiman Marcus, and Walgreens.

 Pros & Cons of SNOW Magic Strips

 SNOW’s skyrocketing popularity is thanks to their great products, and their Magic Strips are no exception.
 But they aren’t perfect, and it’s important to look at both the advantages and disadvantages.